Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Pareto-optimal Algorithms with prediction for -search

-\paragraph{Proof of Theorem~\ref{thm:lb-k-max}.} This proof follows the same structure as the proof to Theorem~\ref{thm:lb-k-max}.
-To show the lower bound, we consider a special family of instances, and show under the special instances, any $\gamma$-robust online algorithm at least has a consistency $\eta$ lower bounded by $\Gamma(\gamma)$. \begin{dfn}[$p$-instance] A $p$-instance $\cali_p$ consists of a sequence of prices that increase continuously from $\pmin$ to $p$ and drop to $\pmin$.
-Each price lasts for $k$ steps. \end{dfn}
+\paragraph{Proof of Theorem~\ref{thm:lb-k-max}.} To show the lower bound, we consider a special family of instances, and show that under the special instances, any $\gamma$-robust deterministic online algorithm at least has a consistency $\eta$ that is lower bounded by $\Gamma(\gamma)$.

+\begin{dfn}[$p$-instance] A $p$-instance $\cali_p$ consists of a sequence of prices that increase continuously from $p_{\min}$ to $p$ and drop to $p_{\min}$ at the last price. \end{dfn}